 Saved by Grace

-10 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.
+10 For we are his workmanship, created in Christ Jesus in good works, which God hath prepared that we should walk in them.

 Unity of the Church in Christ